chrisbodger/veincam2019/Administration/Communications/client-feedback-20190428.md

 * boot time reduction - remove polling for local internet
 * app profiling - anyway to reduce load times further? how much of it is CV2?
 * Light Pin mapping - dimming settings (3V and 5V rail access by both LEDs)

+# Comments

+## Hardware

+* Cool!
+* We hadn't noticed that before, will make the holes larger to ensure it dosen't happen.
+* Will add a cutout to the bottom plate which mates with the camera lens and allows adjustment.
+* The SW guys (who have the VeinCams) agree that 3mm is better.
+We have an idea which will get the IR acrylic down to 5mm dia whilst ensuring that is sits flush.
+Josh will get a new set of prototypes cut end of week and go from there.
+* We were thinking that it would be good to hide the SD card to stop kids pulling it out, but added the indent so it can still be removed.
+Thoughts?
+Happy to make it anywhere from real easy to really hard to remove.
+* We were unable to source the correct length / dia screws locally, have ordered correct parts and most have arrived, only the M2.5 nuts are left and it will all be flush.

+## Software
+*
+*
+*
+*
+*
+*
+*
+*
+* (Josh here) It's not a hardware issue, all LEDs of the same nm are controlled at the same time, probably a quick software fix.